Kamagasaki: History

 Non-profit and religious organizations frequently give out food rations, creating long lines of people in public parks.
 Property values in Kamagasaki are noticeably lower than those of surrounding areas.

-The city government of Osaka does not allow the name "Kamagasaki" to appear on official maps and discourages the use of the name in the media.
 A film set in the neighborhood by director Shingo Ōta (太田信吾) which was partially financed by the city, called "Fragile", was pulled from the 2013-2014 Osaka Asian Film Festival after Ota refused to cut scenes from the film that identified the location of the community and referenced certain aspects of its culture.